 Meet the Advocacy Team

-AALL’s Advocacy Team is comprised of passionate members around the country who are committed to helping influence policy at the federal and state levels.
-In Washington, D.C., AALL’s government relations staff supports the work of members on information policy issues by acting as the face of the Association to Congress, the administration, and other government officials.
+AALL’s Advocacy Team is comprised of passionate members around the country who are committed to influencing information policies at the federal and state levels.
+In Washington, DC, AALL’s government relations staff champions the policy issues affecting our members by acting as the face of the Association to Congress, the administration, and other government officials.
 Many AALL chapters also have active government relations programs.
 Advocacy activities are set in accordance with AALL's Government Relations Policy and in consultation with the Copyright Committee, Digital Access to Legal Information Committee, Government Relations Committee, and, where necessary or appropriate, the President or Executive Board of the Association.

 Know the Issues

 AALL advocates on many critical information policy issues, including appropriations for the Government Publishing Office and Library of Congress, copyright, freedom of information, net neutrality, open government, and privacy.
 AALL frequently meets with Congressional staff, the White House and agency officials to influence our federal policy priorities.
-Recently, we’ve had a seat at the table in conversations and decisions about access to authentic online legal information, Section 108 of the Copyright Act, the Freedom of Information Act, and more.
-While the GRO lobbies on these important issues, we rely on our members to add their voices and personal stories.
-The following resources will help you gain the knowledge you need to be an effective advocate at the federal level.
+Recently, we’ve had a seat at the table in conversations and decisions about access to authentic online legal information, Section 108 of the Copyright Act, privacy of library users, and more.
+While the AALL staff lobby on these important issues, we rely on our members to add their voices and personal stories.

 Make Your Case

 As members of a democratic society, we have the ability to influence on the way we are governed.
 Members of Congress listen to the needs and opinions of their constituents to make decisions about legislation.
 We hope you will take the time to express your values and your priorities to Congress.
 There are three paths of communication you can take.
 Click each link below for helpful tips and strategies for communicating with Congress.